drts01/notes/stackedit/Giving Interview.md

 Tell me about a project:
  - What was the problem?
  - How did you check/validate your code/service? (test, build automation, debug)
- - How did you get inpu/feedbackt from the team? (code review)
+ - How did you get input/feedback from the team? (code review)
  - Did you get stuck at any point?
 How did you get unstuck? (looking up info before asking for help)
  - How did you document your work? (code comments, readme, wiki)
  - How did you deploy?
- - What would you do different or what could be improved?
+ - What would you do differently or what could be improved?

 ## Attributes